Navigating Ethical Dilemmas in Nursing

 Understanding Ethical Principles

 Bioethics, the study of ethical issues arising from advances in biology and medicine, is guided by four core principles: autonomy, beneficence, non-maleficence, and justice.
-Autonomy respects patients' rights to make their own healthcare decisions, while beneficence emphasizes acting in their best interest.
-Non-maleficence underscores the obligation to "do no harm", and justice involves fairness in resource allocation and treatment.
-For further exploration of bioethical principles, visit the Stanford Encyclopedia of Philosophy
+Autonomy respects patients' rights to make their own healthcare decisions.
+Beneficence emphasizes acting in their best interest.
+Non-maleficence underscores the obligation to "do no harm," and justice involves fairness in resource allocation and treatment.
+For further exploration of bioethical principles, visit the Stanford Encyclopedia of Philosophy.

 Reviewing your hospital's ethical guidelines and policies is crucial for navigating ethical dilemmas in your practice.
 Suppose you encounter a situation in which a patient's family member requests access to the patient's medical records without consent.
 Understanding the hospital's policies on patient confidentiality and privacy will guide your response.
 If uncertain, seek guidance from your unit's nurse manager or the hospital's ethics committee to ensure compliance and ethical decision-making.
 For additional resources on nursing ethics, explore the American Nurses Association website.